Neuro-Dynamics/LCZero-Stuff/EvaluationTests/README.md

 For each position in each game, the evaluations from SF9 and lc0 were recorded.

-Below is a plot of the negative absolute difference between the the evaluations from the two engines.
+Below is a plot of the negative absolute difference between the evaluations from the two engines.
 A mean closer to zero (higher up the graph) approximates SF9 more closely, which is desirable at this stage in LCZero development.
 Also a standard deviation closer to zero is desirable because it implies more consistency (lower variance).

 <img src="https://raw.githubusercontent.com/Neurodynasoft/LCZero-Tools/master/EvaluationTests/EvalComparison.png"  alt=""   style="float: left; margin-right: 10px;" />